anifledramos/tfm-rdf/README.md

 ## Compilation instructions

+## Automatic preparation

+chmod +x prepare.sh

+./prepare.sh

+## Manual preparation

 ### First make sure you compiled hdt-jni
 $ cd ../hdt-jni

 hdt-jni $ mvn -DskipTests install

+### Now get to the hdt-jena dir and compile it
+hdt-jni $ cd ../hdt-jena

+hdt-jni/hdt-jena $ mvn -DskipTests install

-### Compile Java to create headers file for native methods
+### Compile Java to create headers file for native methods (only if you are implementing new JNIAdapters, not necessary to compile and run the program)

 #### JNITriples
 hdt-jni/hdt-java-core/src/main/java$ javac -cp ../../../target/hdt-java-core-2.0.jar:../../../../hdt-api/target/hdt-api-2.0.jar -h . org/rdfhdt/hdt/triples/impl/JNITriples.java

 #### JNIDictionary
 hdt-jni/hdt-java-core/src/main/java$ javac -cp ../../../target/hdt-java-core-2.0.jar:../../../../hdt-api/target/hdt-api-2.0.jar -h . org/rdfhdt/hdt/dictionary/impl/section/JNIDictionarySection.java

-### Generate an HDT file using the hdt-java library
-hdt-jni/hdt-java-cli$ ./bin/rdf2hdt.sh ../../nt/test.nt ../../nt/test.hdt

-### Now get to the hdt-jena dir and compile it
-hdt-jni $ cd ../hdt-jena

-hdt-jni/hdt-jena $ mvn -DskipTests install

-### Compile JNITriples
+### Compile JNITriples and save library libjnitriples
 jnitriples $ make clean all

 Makefile will try to copy the generated library into /usr/lib directory and will ask for sudo permission.
 You can also modify Makefile, remove sudo and manually move the libjnitriples.so file generated to /usr/lib

-### Compile JNIDictionary
+### Compile JNIDictionary and save library libjnidictionary
 jnidictionary $ make jni

 Makefile will try to copy the generated library into /usr/lib directory and will ask for sudo permission.
 You can also modify Makefile, remove sudo and manually move the libjnidictionary.so file generated to /usr/lib

+### Generate an HDT file using the hdt-java library
+hdt-jni/hdt-java-cli$ ./bin/rdf2hdt.sh ../../nt/test.nt ../../nt/test.hdt

 ### Execute SPARQL Query against the file.
 hdt-jni/hdt-jena$ ./bin/hdtsparql.sh ../../nt/test.hdt "SELECT ?s ?p ?o WHERE { ?s ?p ?o . }"